- 4 Free Coding Courses

 Tynker is an online platform that easily and successfully teaches students how to code through the activities they already love: games and stories.
 Students learn the fundamentals of programming and design through Tynker's intuitive visual programming language without the frustrations of traditional syntax.

-Tynker's goal is to provide every child with a solid foundation in STEM (Science, Technology, Engineering, and Math) thinking abilities to prepare them for 21st century degrees and careers.
+Tynker's goal is to provide every child with the best free coding programs to give them a solid foundation in STEM (Science, Technology, Engineering, and Math) thinking abilities to prepare them for 21st century degrees and careers.

 How can I use Tynker at my school?